carloslfu/Distributed-Identity-Protocol/README.md

 - Signing algorithm: A public key algorithm used for key-pair generation
 - Password hash algorithm: Used for hashing user password when introduced by it
-- Primary hash algorithm: Used for hashing Node pass
+- Hash algorithm: Used for hashing Node pass
-- Secondary hash algorithm: SHA512

 Scenarios: